taylorbrooks007/school-supplies-project-front-end/README.md

-# Welcome to our School Supply App:pencil2:!
+# Welcome to our School Supplies App:pencil2:!

 The core purpose of School Supply App is to provide a platform for sellers to list their school supplies and for buyers to browse and buy products.